nmichel/ejpet/README.md

 Captures
 ----

 Every pattern `p` can be captured by simply substituing it by `(?<variable_name>p)`.
-Captures are returned as pairs `{variable_name, Captures}`. `Captures`is the list of JSON terms matching the pattern.
+Captures are returned as a JSON object, where each `variable_name` ìs a key, and the list if captures found for that variable is the value.

-Usually there is only one item in the list.
-Value set and deep search patterns can return bigger capture sets, when used with the `/g` modifier.
+This JSON object is build with repect to the backend indicated when compiling the pattern.

+**Warning** : if there is no captures to return, the empty JSON object `{}` will be returned.
+But its actual form depends on the backend.

+* jsx: `[{}]`
+* jiffy: `{[]}`
+* mochijson: `{struct, []}`

+One may wonder why return captures as a encoded JSON object.
+There is 2 reasons :
+  1. captures objects are captured "as is" in the parsed document, i.e. in their encoded form.
+Using the backend encoding for the result is more coherent;
+  2. capture JSON object can itself be pattern matched.

 Parameters Injection
 ----